mmmorris1975/aws-runas/docs/saml.md

 profile you'll configure.

 If the SAML authentication flow requires that you use multi-factor authentication, you will be prompted to perform the MFA action, depending on which types of multi-factor authentication is supported by the identity provider.
+By default, the type of MFA factor is auto-detected based on the facilities available from the identity provider.
+It is possible to override the auto-detection logic, and explicitly state the type of multi-factor authentication you wish to use with the profile.
+The override can be configured in the .aws/config file using the `mfa_type` profile attribute, or it can be provided on the command line by using the `-t` flag or the `MFA_TYPE` environment variable.
+Regardless of the method used to configure the override, acceptable values are `auto` (the default), and `push` (for push-style notifications to your device) or `code` (for Google Authenticator/OTP codes), which are generally supported by all supported external identity providers.
+Individual identity providers may support additional MFA factors, which will be detailed in the provider-specific documentation.

 A profile's configuration also allows you to override settings set in the default profile.
 For example, if the default section configures the region as 'us-east-1' (like above), you can set the region attribute inside the profile configuration, which will override the default value when using that profile.

-If you have multiple profiles configured, all using the same saml_auth_url, it can become tedious, and redundant, to copy the saml_auth_url attribute between all of the profiles.
+If you have multiple profiles configured, all using the same saml_auth_url, it can become tedious, and redundant, to copy the saml_auth_url attribute between all the profiles.
 The aws-runas tool configure the setting in the profile referenced in the source_profile attribute, or in the default section.

 The following example demonstrates how to set up the .aws/config file using the common saml_auth_url attribute